 Completing a Midwest Academy Strategy Chart for a Specific Policy Campaign & Jurisdiction

 This session will put community organizing theories into action by utilizing the Midwest Academy Strategy Chart, which will create a strategic and effective road map for your campaign.
 During the workshop, the coalition will complete the Strategy Chart, Decision Maker Matrix, and Circles of Influence.
+This training usually lasts three to four hours.

 The Legislative Process